When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 GitHub is a child company of Microsoft, with its main office in San Francisco and 1,600+ employees worldwide.

 Though a commonly asked question—and misconception—the two companies are completely unrelated, other than being competitors.
 It’s like thinking that Coca-Cola and Pepsi are the same company.

 No, Microsoft doesn’t own GitLab—only GitHub.

 GitLab is a private company with minority stakes held by several VC investors and VC investment funds.
 In particular, Goldman Sachs and Iconiq Capital are significant investors in GitLab.

 Okay, so now we know that despite offering—at first glance—very similar services, the companies are 100% unrelated.

-Next, let’s look at some of the more specific similarities beyond the surface level of name and homepage.
+Next, let’s look at some more specific similarities beyond the surface level of the name and homepage.
 We’ll start with a deep dive into the features.

 GitLab vs GitHub: Feature Breakdown

-When it comes to the overall high-level features, there are few differences between the two services.
+There are few differences between the two services when it comes to the overall high-level features.
 Most of what GitLab offers, GitHub also has on the menu, and vice versa.

 |Self-hosted Version||✓||✓ (With Enterprise plan)|